hpdobrica/digital-garden-public/ACID.md

 date : 10-08-2022
 ---

-ACID is a set of properties of [[Public/Database]] systems that talks about how a database transaction should behave in order for it to be considered reliable.
+ACID is a set of properties of [[Database]] systems that talks about how a database transaction should behave in order for it to be considered reliable.
 It stands for:

 - `A`tomicity
 - `C`onsistency